 I recently attended and presented at the 2017 Company Valuations Conference in Auckland.
-Other presenters consisted of valuation experts with their own consulting firms, law firms, business broking firms, accounting firms, Intellectual Property experts and even a speaker on the psychology of cognitive bias.
-During the conference I connected with some impressive minds, who are experts because they have a collection of skills including technical, but more importantly the ability to be practical and logical and to understand business.
+Other presenters consisted of valuation experts with their own consulting firms.
+Plus law firms, business broking firms, accounting firms, Intellectual Property experts and even a speaker on the psychology of cognitive bias.
+During the conference I connected with some impressive minds.
+They are experts because they have a collection of skills including technical, but more importantly the ability to be practical and logical and to understand business.

 “Congratulations on an excellent presentation